health-tiles/spec/README.md

 Since IFRAMEs are being used, there is **no burden** on EHRs to process, store, or visualize data from patients.
 An EHR is only required to remember the URLs for each of the tiles and present them.

-**Authentication**
+**Authorization**

-(The set of steps for authentication need to be detailed.
+(The set of steps for authorization need to be detailed.
 When a patient wants to add a Health Tile they will need to authorize their EHR to access to access their data.
 The most likely pattern is OAuth, but it can also be made simpler.)

 **Security**